 “My Wealthy Family Won’t Approve of My Poor Boyfriend”

 I come from a pretty wealthy family but still very traditional.
 That is, if I get in a relationship or when I get married, the man is supposed to pay most of the bills and the woman has to help but not be the one who takes care of everything.
-We talked about getting married one day, but I am scared to even continue in this relationship knowing that he is still struggling in life and doesn’t have any degree that will bring me “financial safety” later in life.
+We talked about getting married one day, but I am scared to even continue in this relationship knowing that he is still struggling in life and doesn’t have any degree that will bring me “financial security” later in life.

 I am not comfortable with the fact that I will be the one who will make more money since I am almost done with my degree.
 He treats me well and takes me out when he has money, but I have been used to a more “wealthy” lifestyle and I know that my family will never accept this relationship.
 I don’t know what to do.
 I don’t know if I am being selfish and judgmental because I have never been in his situation or if I’m being too naive.
 I would really appreciate any advice you could give me. — Poor Little Rich Girl